krosk/fastswitch-notes/dailynotes.md

 *
 it is okay to remove hypernat because it is already included in hyperref.

-**zhmetrics**
+**zhmetrics and xetex and xeCJK**
 This package enables the use of fonts, although it does not embed them with it.
 Must find a way to support chinese fonts within miktyex.
 * http://miktex.org/packages/zhmetrics

-Got some font troubles, wanted to use xetex, but that's a bit complicated again...
+Got some font troubles, wanted to use xetex which is able to use the fonts installed in the system, but that's a bit complicated again...
 ```
 l.52 \char_make_active:n
 ```